gatling/gatling/src/docs/content/tutorials/advanced/index.md

 Explanations:

-1. First we create a feeder from a csv file with the following columns: *searchCriterion*, *searchComputerName*.
+1. First we create a Feeder from a csv file with the following columns: *searchCriterion*, *searchComputerName*.
-2. As the default feeder strategy is *queue*, we will use the *random* strategy for this test to avoid feeder starvation.
+2. As the default Feeder strategy is *queue*, we will use the *random* strategy for this test to avoid feeder starvation.
-3. Every time a user reaches the feed step, it picks a random record from the feeder.
+3. Every time a user reaches the feed step, it picks a random record from the Feeder.
-   This user has two new session attributes named *searchCriterion*, *searchComputerName*.
+   This user has two new Session attributes named *searchCriterion*, *searchComputerName*.
-4. We use session data through Gatling's EL to parametrize the search.
+4. We use Session data through [Gatling Expression Language]({{< ref "../../reference/current/core/session/el" >}}) to parameterize the search.
-5. We use a CSS selector with an EL to capture a part of the HTML response, here a hyperlink, and save it in the user session with the name *computerURL*.
+5. We use a [CSS selector check]({{< ref "../../reference/current/core/check#css" >}}) (also parameterized with Gatling Expression Language to capture a part of the HTML response, here a hyperlink, and save it in the user Session under the name *computerUrl*.
 6. We use the previously saved hyperlink to get a specific page.

 {{< alert tip >}}
-For more details regarding *Feeders*, please check out [Feeder reference page]({{< ref "../../reference/current/core/session/feeder" >}}).
+For more details regarding *Feeders*, please check out the [Feeder reference page]({{< ref "../../reference/current/core/session/feeder" >}}).

-For more details regarding *HTTP Checks*, please check out [Checks reference page]({{< ref "../../reference/current/http/check" >}}).
+For more details regarding *HTTP Checks*, please check out the [Checks reference page]({{< ref "../../reference/current/http/check" >}}).
 {{< /alert >}}

 ## Step 04: Looping